MattVale1/RPSLib/README.md

 | MathsUtils  | Various maths functions.
 Currently distance checks and curves. |
 | PhysicsUtils  | Raycasting related functions, including getting GameObject at mouse. |
 | Pooling | For object pooling.
 Returns/iterates a list of pooled objects.
+| SceneManagement | For more complex scene handling.
+Including Additive scene loading and a back stack for navigating to previously loaded scenes.
 | Utils  | Uncategorised helpers.
 Will likely move them into specific classes soon. |